frederic-baucher/q4eef/README.md

 - $\textcolor{green}{\text{format}}$ : logical format name (among the format list)
 - $\textcolor{purple}{\text{extension}}$ : technical format name (xlsx, txt, csv, ...)

+## Registered creators
+To  let any creator choose its identification numbering of exercise (and yet have a unique id for any exercise in q4eef), a creator MUST have a creator id.
+This table list the creators already registered.
+To add a new creator, request a write access to this Github repository and edit the table below in [this README.md file](https://github.com/frederic-baucher/q4eef/edit/main/README.md).

 <!--
 How to color text in README.md